Home>Garden Essentials>Why Would You Want To Use Crop Rotation Instead Of Monoculture

 Intensive monoculture practices have negative environmental consequences.
 The heavy use of synthetic fertilizers and pesticides in monoculture can result in the contamination of water sources and ecosystems, leading to water pollution and adverse effects on wildlife and beneficial organisms.
 Monoculture also reduces biodiversity, as it replaces diverse ecosystems with fields of a single crop, removing critical habitats for various plant and animal species.

-Read more: What Is Organic Crop Rotation
+Read more: What Are The Disadvantages Of Crop Rotation?

 Loss of Resilience: